learn-co-curriculum/dsc-probability-density-function/README.md

 Here `n` are the values of histogram and `bins` are the bin positions along x -axis.
-We can interpolate between these values to calculate the points for density curve as shown below.
+We can interpolate between these values to calculate the points for density curve as you can see below.

 ```python